The Sweet Escape (song): Background and writing

 Interscope Records' CEO Jimmy Iovine, who helped with A&R for The Sweet Escape, arranged the collaboration between Stefani and Akon.
 Interscope sent Stefani a copy of Akon's 2004 debut album Trouble and repeatedly encouraged her to work with him.
 Akon readily accepted, and Stefani accepted after several people had pushed her to work with him.

 When Akon was asked to work with Stefani, he reviewed her work, ranging from her music with No Doubt to her solo career.
 He noted that the sound Stefani had cultivated with No Doubt was missing from her solo work.
 Iovine called Stefani, telling her, "You can cancel everything else in your life, but don't cancel this session."
 She decided to work with Akon and expected that they would work on writing a generic hip hop song, one that would not fit her well.

 When they met, Akon played some of his tracks for her.
 They thought about words that would suit the marketing of Stefani's music and her clothing lines L.A.M.B. and Harajuku Lovers, settling on "Sweet Escape".
 Akon played her the beat he had developed, and they began working on the song.
 They came up with a doo-wop song rather than the hip hop sound Stefani had expected.

 Music and lyrics

-"The Sweet Escape" is a pop and doo-wop song composed in the key of B♭ minor.
+"The Sweet Escape" is a dance and doo-wop song composed in the key of B♭ minor.
 It is written in compound quadruple meter, commonly used in doo-wop, and has a moderate tempo of 120 beats per minute.
 Stefani's vocal range covers nearly two octaves, from G3 to F5.